Your fine will post to your library account once your books have been returned to the library.

 Library fines may be adjusted or waived in extenuating circumstances.
 You will be notified by e-mail within 5 business days, or if more information is needed.
-If you require more detailed information concerning your overdue fines, please use the Ask Us form.
+For detailed information about your overdue fines, please Ask Us.
 We will be happy to provide you with a history of your fines and fees.

 Note: First time fines if requested can be waived as a courtesy, and you will not have to fill out this form.
 Fines older than 6 months may no longer be disputed.

 Extenuating circumstances do not include:

 - Lack of understanding of library policies or renewal options.